Writing Framework

 How This Applies in Multi-Output Runs

-- The same framework and style overlay applies to every output in the run.
+- The same selected style and intent guide applies to every output in the run.

-- Content-type directives then specialize formatting for each channel.
+- Format guides then specialize structure for each channel.

 - When article output is included, social outputs can use that article as anchor context.